siberianfox/g2wiki/Job-Exception-Handling.md

 	^d | Kill Job | Trigger ALARM to kill current job.
 Send {clear:n}, M2 or M30 to end ALARM state ^x | Reset Board | Perform hardware reset to restart the board

-## There are a few main cases that the board needs to handle:
+## There are a few key use cases that need to be handled:

 1. **Stop a Single Move** - Feedhold + queue flush `!%` is used to terminate a single move in cases such as homing, probing, and some forms of jogging.
 A `!%` will transition the system to a STOP.
 At this point the controlling program in the firmware, or on the host can perform the next action.